Skip to Main Content

 Budget & Incentive Management

-Deep knowledge of the Film and Television Production Incentive (up to 25% plus 5% uplift for qualifying expenditure above ZAR 12m), maximized by the favourable rand exchange rate.
+Deep knowledge of the Film and Television Production Incentive (up to 25% plus 5% uplift for qualifying expenditure above ZAR 12m), boosted by the favourable rand exchange rate.

 03.